bisweswarsahoo/SpotifyClone/README.md

 # SpotifyClone
-This is a clone of Spotify Website.
+This is a clone of Spotify Website with html and css.